adragom/Hello-World/README.md

 # Hello-World
 A time honored tradition in computer programing
-Hello I am Adriano I am trying to learn how to code I love spending time it is very exciting!
+Hello I am Adriano I am trying to learn how to code and I love spending time on it because it is very exciting!